Why G1GC is the Best Choice for Garbage Collection in ActiveMQ

 Need to do JVM garbage collection in ActiveMQ?
-Start here and find out why G1GC garbage collection is the best choice for ActiveMQ.
+In this blog, we discuss potential options, why G1GC garbage collection is the best choice for ActiveMQ, and how to get started on your deployment.

 G1GC is a low-latency garbage collection algorithm.